The journey of life in my youth

 In my ’20s, I was told quite often things like:

-It’s no wonder so few people buy your services: it’s hard for them to believe you actually know so much being so young.
+- It’s no wonder so few people buy your services: it’s hard for them to believe you know so much being so young.

-When are you going to settle down, get a job, build a family?
+- When are you settling down, getting a job, and building a family?

-Now many of the people who told me these kind of things are either over their heads in debt, stuck, sick, depressed, alone or in a combination of these things.
-Somewhere along the implementation of their life beliefs, something went wrong.
+Many people who told me these things are either over their heads in debt, stuck, sick, depressed, alone, or in combination.
+Somewhere along with the implementation of their life beliefs, something went wrong.
 They don’t know what.
 Even I didn’t know what until recently.
-They tried to do the things in the wrong order and they got stuck.
-Some sooner, other later.
-Some of them have some failsafes or resources and keep on going on.
-Others keep on heading towards social disasters and even worse, inner disasters.
+They tried to do things in the wrong order, and they got stuck.
+Some sooner, others later.
+Some of them have some fail-safes or resources and keep on going on.
+Others keep heading towards social disasters and, even worse, inner disasters.
 Therefore, what is the correct order and why?

-I am aware that for those of you who cherish options so much that you think that any procedural approach would suck the juice out of life, this might be too much of a cookie.
-I’m not saying that you can’t succeed in your life or in your career unless you do the following steps in this particular order.
-I’m just saying that you won’t be living at your full potential and you’ll likely get stuck at some point.
+I am aware that for those who cherish options so much that you think any procedural approach would suck the juice out of life, this might be too much of a cookie.
+I’m not saying that you can’t succeed in your life or career unless you do the following steps in this particular order.
+I’m just saying that you won’t be living at your full potential and will likely get stuck at some point.

-Of course, taking each of these steps is something you need to be rewarded for and congratulated since I reckon that the large majority of the population of Earth get none.
+Of course, taking each of these steps is something you need to be rewarded for and congratulated for since I reckon that the large majority of the population of Earth gets none.

 Program yourself for success

 Human beings are born with an emotional wireframe and with talents.
-In order to live a rich and fulfilling life, each person must discover and develop his/her talents in order to create and to share with others.
-Through synergy, the people thrive.
+To live a rich and fulfilling life, each person must discover and develop his/her abilities to create and share with others.
+Through synergy, people thrive.

 There are certain natural levels of development.
-Each level is appropriate for a certain period in life.
-In order to develop, people must experience proper working of their emotional wireframe.
-This new series of articles presents which are, in my opinion, some steps for development in the right order.
+Each class is appropriate for a certain period in life.
+To develop, people must experience the proper working of their emotional wireframe.
+This new series of articles presents which are, in my opinion, some steps for development in the correct order.

-If (as it often happens) the parents/caretakers have provided partially improper software for using this emotional wireframe, the future adult gets stuck in emotional issues, limiting beliefs and wastes resources (especially time) in stead of developing.
+Suppose (as often happens) the parents/caretakers have provided partially improper software for using this emotional wireframe.
+In that case, the future adult gets stuck in emotional issues, limiting beliefs, and wastes resources (especially time) instead of developing.

-What helps you get to a certain level stops you from going to the next one.
-In order to fully experience a certain level of development and let go of inferior levels, people need to fix maladaptive schemas (disfunctional life strategies).
-Such schemas are not being fixed just by replacing the software (what you think and feel), because the wireframe has also been damaged through improper use (traumas, abuses, failures).
-Therefore, a mixed approach implying emotional and rational techniques must be used for setting the course right.
-Fixing maladaptive schemas will not magically “break the spell” of the misfunctioning wireframe, but it may provide the behavioral flexibility to generate new experiences of properly using the wireframe (“powerful positive experiences”).
+What helps you reach a certain level stops you from going to the next one.
+To fully experience a certain level of development and let go of low levels, people need to fix maladaptive schemas (dysfunctional life strategies).
+Such schemas are not being fixed just by replacing the software (what you think and feel) because the wireframe has also been damaged through improper use (traumas, abuses, failures).
+Therefore, a hybrid approach implying emotional and rational techniques must be used to set the course right.
+Fixing maladaptive schemas will not magically “break the spell” of the misfunctioning wireframe.
+Still, it may provide the behavioral flexibility to generate new experiences by adequately using the wireframe (“powerful positive experiences”).

-Obviously, using the emotional wireframe correctly leads to positive emotions and development, so evolution.
-Using the wireframe incorrectly leads to negative emotions and psychiatric illness, so involution.
+Using the emotional wireframe correctly leads to positive emotions and development, so evolution.
+Mission the other hand, using the wireframe leads to negative emotions, psychiatric illness, and involution.

-So, if you did any of these steps until now, in no matter what order, than congratulations!
+So, if you have done any of these steps, no matter what order, then congratulations!
 If you did two of these steps, it means you have moved.
 If you did three steps, it means that you discovered how to walk.
 Did you do that in the right direction?
-But you have to master all 12 in order to dance and shine.
+But you have to master all 12 to dance and shine.
 Are you ready?
-Please take this as an exercise in thought as in November I will publish the rest of the articles from the new series “How to Live a Perfect Life”.
+Please take this as an exercise in thought, as I will publish the rest of the articles from the new series “How to Live a Fulfilling Life” in November.